YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 	# Print an error message if thing doesn't drop out
 	print( "Cannot find a Thing at: " + path )
 ```
-Now if we want to add a player to our game, we would access this node, and call `spawn( "player/player" )`.
+Now if we want to add a player to our game, we would access this node, and take what `spawn( "player/player" )` returns.
 That's easy!

 ![][databasescene]
 *The Database scene.
-It wont really live within our game's scenetree, but will exist in a limbo where we will be able to access its data*
+This will be the virtual Toybox from which we will grab out game pieces to place on our game board.*